prisoneroffreedom/beautifusoup-scrapes-ngo-data/README.md

 # ngo-data
-A set of scripts I wrote to get data off the internet
+A set of spider scripts using requests library.
+These scripts use BeautifulSoup and Requests libraries to get data from different websites containing NGO data.